 For the purpose of preparing the consolidated financial statements, the assets and liabilities of the Group's foreign operations are converted into the reporting currency at the exchange rates prevailing on the reporting date.
 Income and expense items are converted at the average exchange rates for the period, unless the exchange rates fluctuate significantly throughout that period, in which case the exchange rates at the date of the transactions are used.
 Any differences that arise from these conversions are recognized in other comprehensive income and are accumulated in the currency translation reserve within equity.
 These differences are also attributed to non-controlling interests when appropriate.
-When the Group disposes of a foreign operation (i.e., a disposal of the Group's entire interest in a foreign operation or a disposal involving the loss of control over a subsidiary that includes a foreign operation, of which the retained interest becomes a financial asset), all of the exchange differences accumulated in the currency translation reserve translation reserve relating to that operation are reclassified to profit or loss.
+When the Group disposes of a foreign operation (i.e., a disposal of the Group's entire interest in a foreign operation or a disposal involving the loss of control over a subsidiary that includes a foreign operation or a partial disposal of an interest in a joint arrangement or an associate that includes a foreign operation, of which the retained interest becomes a financial asset), all of the exchange differences accumulated in the currency translation reserve relating to that operation are reclassified to profit or loss.